Home » Training & Examinations » Diploma in Pharmaceutical Medicine

 • Sense of achievement, both academic and professional.
 The DPM is a challenge!

-• Paves the way to FPM Membership and Fellowship
+• Helps pave the way to FPM Membership and Fellowship